theHamdiz/django-man/README.md

 Automatically register all models of a Django app in the admin dashboard.

 - Shortcut: `Ctrl+Shift+P` > "Django > Adminify Models"
+- Note: You must choose an app first.
 - Note: If you already have an admin.py file it will be automatically backed-up before creating the new one.

 ---